r-hub/blog/content/post/2019-12-19-mutable-api.markdown

 ```

 And the local DESCRIPTION file will be updated.
 So what's become mutable is the DESCRIPTION file itself via an object that's written to disk each time it's changed!

+To mention another `R6` example and to come back to system processes: `processx` uses R6 + Xptr, because some of the mutable state is in R. `ps` uses Xptr and then all the mutable state is in C (e.g. `ps::ps_suspend()`) or is external (what happens to the process outside of R).

 ## Conclusion